Lucia Javorcekova Flaunts Voluptuous Cleavage & Fit Physique In A Skimpy Black Bikini

 Lucia Javorcekova made her 1.9 million followers very happy on January 11 when she added a smoking-hot snapshot to her Instagram page.
 The sexy Slovakian model rocked a sexy two-piece swimsuit that showcased her ample assets and bodacious curves.

 Lucia was snapped by the beach wearing nothing but her scanty bathing suit.
-The sunlight was bright and perfect for the photo shoot session, perfectly illuminating her bodacious curves.
+The sunlight was bright and perfect for the photo shoot, perfectly illuminating her bodacious curves.
 According to the geotag, she was at Alaya Tulum, a hotel in Mexico.

-She posed by standing on the sand, occupying mostly one side of the frame.
+She stood on the sand, mostly occupying one side of the frame.
 She stretched her arms and placed them behind her sun hat.
 The babe also raised her chin toward the sky as she closed her eyes and smiled with her pearly whites showing.

 The blurry background showed a glimpse of the hotel, particularly a part of the lounge area.